Footwear

 My Choice

 I have found that “barefoot” style shoes that have minimal soles and zero drop heels work best for me.
 Around 2005 a friend encourage me shift from landing on my heel to the front of my foot and use minimalist shoes.
 The transition produced some soreness as the leg muscles I used changed, but once I made the shift I found that my knee pain disappeared and the number of miles I could comfortably walk more than doubled.
 For several years I used ultra minimalist shoes (Vibram 5fingers and Luna Sandals), but I kept stubbing my toes.
-For several years I switched to trail runners (mostly Altra) and Keen sandals thanks to their toe cap.
-I am back to using Luna sandals because I am better at foot placement.
+For several years I switched to trail runners and Keen sandals thanks to their toe cap.
+My foot placement is better these days, I am back to Luna Sandals.
+Today my footwear is:

 • Luna sandals: ok to good traction depending on model.
 Super light weight.
 Great trail feel.
 Use them hiking, running, and everyday life.